python/devguide/motivations.rst

-Core developers that are available for training, consulting or contract work, or are seeking crowdfunding support for their community contributions, may also choose to disclose that information here (including linking out to commercial sites with the relevant details).
+Core developers that are available for training, consulting or contract work, or are seeking crowdfunding support for their community contributions, may also choose to provide that information here (including linking out to commercial sites with the relevant details).

 Goals of this page